A $(2+\varepsilon)$-Approximation Algorithm for Metric $k$-Median: Technical Overview

 Call $\calH = (H_1, \dots, H_L)$ a {\em solution of $\eta$-valid sequences} if $H_i$ is a valid execution (i.e., an $\eta$-valid sequence) of the $i$th phase in the above relaxed notion given $H_1, \dots, H_{i-1}$.
 We extend the analysis of \logadaptalg in Appendix~\ref{sec:robust_analysis_full} to show that such $\calH$ in the above sense still yields an LMP $(2+O(\eps + n\eta))$-approximation, if we do not count the opening cost of the free facilities (while using the connections they provide).
 Therefore, a solution of $\eta$-valid sequences that opens exactly $k$ regular facilities, and at most $3$ free facilities per phase, is a $(2+O(\eps + n\eta))$-approximation to $k$-median that opens at most $O(L) = O(\log n/\eps^2)$ extra facilities.

-Initially, by the standard binary search on the facility cost and running \logadaptalg, we start with two solutions $\calH = (H_1, \dots, H_L)$ and $\calH' = (H'_1, \dots, H'_L)$ with facility costs $f$ and $f'$ such that $|f - f'| \leq \eta$ and their number of opened facilities sandwich $k$.
-(We will associate parameters $(f, u)$ for $\calH$ and $(f', u')$ for $\calH'$.)
+Initially, by the standard binary search on the facility cost and running \logadaptalg, we start with two solutions $\calH = (H_1, \dots, H_L)$ and $\calH' = (H'_1, \dots, H'_L)$ with facility costs $f$ and $f'$ such that $|f - f'| \leq \eta$ and their numbers of opened facilities sandwich $k$.
+(We will associate parameters $(f, u)$ for $\calH$ and $(f', u')$ for $\calH'$.
+Also, note that every facility in $\calH$ (resp. $\calH'$) has cost $f$ (resp. $f'$).)
 Throughout the algorithm, we will maintain the invariants that (1) $\calH$ and $\calH'$ open the same set of free facilities (so that $u$ and $u'$ are defined on the same set), (2) their number of opened regular facilities sandwich $k$, and (3) $(f, u) = (f', u')$ except for one parameter $f$ or $u(\tilde i)$ for one free $\tilde i$, whose values in the two solutions differ by at most $\eta$.
 Call such a parameter the {\em difference parameter}.

 For each $i = 1, \dots, L$, we will outline a procedure that, given that the prefixes $(H_1, \dots, H_{p-1})$ and $(H'_1, \dots, H'_{p-1})$ are identical, modifies the suffixes $(H_p, \dots, H_L)$ and $(H'_p, \dots, H'_L)$ such that $H_p$ and $H'_p$ become identical while satisfying the above invariants, unless we already find a solution that opens exactly $k$ regular facilities.
 This will allow us to gradually merge the solution until one of them opens exactly $k$ regular facilities (and at most $O(L)$ free facilities).